nikkizhou/MT-Nikki/notes/note.md

 #### Label Count 3 files + synthetic Data:

-Synthetic data should only be in training, test data no synthesic data
+Synthetic data should only be in training, test data no synthesic data in cross validation, we exclude synthesic in validation set

 1. split origianl 80% and 20% for test
 2. test it